Welfare queen

-A "welfare queen" is a derogatory term used in the United States to refer to women who allegedly misuse or collect excessive welfare payments through fraud, child endangerment, or manipulation.
-Reporting on welfare fraud began during the early 1960s, appearing in general-interest magazines such as Reader's Digest.
-The term originates from media reporting in 1974, and was popularized by Ronald Reagan, beginning with his 1976 presidential campaign.
+"Welfare queen" is a derogatory term used in the United States to describe individuals who are perceived to misuse or abuse the welfare system, often through fraudulent means, child endangerment, or manipulation.
+The media's coverage of welfare fraud began in the early 1960s and was featured in general-interest publications such as Reader's Digest.
+The term gained widespread recognition following media reporting in 1974 regarding the case of Linda Taylor.
+It was further popularized by Ronald Reagan during his 1976 presidential campaign when he frequently embellished Taylor's story in his speeches.

-Since then, the phrase "welfare queen" has remained a stigmatizing label and is sometimes directed toward black, single mothers.
-Hence, it is considered racist by many.
+Since its inception, the phrase "welfare queen" has remained a stigmatizing label and has at times been disproportionately associated with black, single mothers.
+This stereotype implies that these women intentionally have multiple children to maximize their welfare benefits, avoid seeking employment, and live extravagantly at the expense of taxpayers.
+As a result, it has been widely criticized as racist by many observers.
+Besides, many white, Latino, Asian, and Arab Americans are welfare recipients.

 Although women in the U.S. could no longer stay on welfare indefinitely after the federal government launched the Temporary Assistance for Needy Families (TANF) program in 1996, the term remains a trope in the American dialogue on poverty and negatively shapes welfare policies and outcomes for these families.

 Origin

 The idea of welfare fraud goes back to the early-1960s, when the majority of known offenders were male.
 Despite this, many journalistic exposés were published at the time on those who would come to be known as welfare queens.
 Reader's Digest and Look magazine published sensational stories about mothers gaming the system.
+The emergence of the "Welfare queen" stereotype occurred during a period of significant social change in the United States.
+The Civil Rights Movement of the 1950s and 1960s challenged racial segregation and discrimination, leading to legal and societal changes aimed at promoting racial equality.